15 Top Things to Do in Malaga When it Rains

 14. Take a paella cooking class

-First of all, paella isn’t a traditional dish of Malaga, but Valencia.
+First of all, paella isn’t a traditional dish of Malaga, but of Valencia.
 However, that doesn’t mean you can’t eat delicious paella in Malaga.

 If this is your first time in Spain and you would love to learn this popular delicacy, you can do it while you’re in Malaga.